Admissions Testing Guidelines

 The following testing is required for freshman applicants:

-- ACT (Writing test recommended, but not required)
+- ACT (Writing test not required)

 Note: No preference is given to either the ACT or the SAT.